Skip to main content

 If any check fails, the schema is still too thin.
 A log that cannot be explained, reproduced, or defended later has limited value, even when the underlying decision was correct.

-We covered this in detail in Responding to a Regulatory Audit as a Payment Platform.
+For the response side of this work, see Responding to a Regulatory Audit as a Payment Platform.

 If you are locking mandatory event fields and policy references, align them early with your integration surfaces in the Gruv docs.